Roberto Linck: Personal life

 Linck has an unusual background for a MLS player having trained through the youth system of Brazil's Gremio Football Porto Alegrense which schooled Ronaldinho, and then playing college soccer in California, professional indoor soccer for the Chicago Storm, and a season with CSM Ramnicu Valcea in Romania.
-He is the son of former Rede Globo anchorwoman Alessandra Linck.
-He has a younger sister, Tatiana.
-He currently resides in Miami, Florida.

-His great-grandfather (Aurélio de Lima Py) was the founder of the Federacao Gaucha de Futebol and the founder, first patron and 9 times president of world champion Grêmio.
+Linck's great-grandfather Aurélio de Lima Py, was the founder and the first president of the Federação Gaúcha de Futebol, who also was the first Patron and served nine terms as president of Grêmio.